 Publishing a book takes many steps and many people.
 For new writers, it can feel like navigating a maze.
 So, I break down most steps in this blog post.
 I hope this helps you along your journey.

 There are many POVs with questions surrounding them.
 I want to break them all down and discuss the biggest concerns in different posts.
-Today, I’ll talk about 2nd person POV.
-2ND PERSON 2nd person is one of my favorite POVs to read.
+Today, I’ll talk about second person POV.
+SECOND PERSON Second person is one of my favorite POVs to read.
 When it’s done well, it creates a powerful story.
-It addresses the readers … More POV talk: 2nd person
+It addresses the readers … More POV talk: second person

 ARCs—advanced reader copies—are important in the publishing process for every writer.
 The one major thing to do before publishing a book is build hype.
 You want your readers to jump up and down with excitement for your upcoming book.
-Quite similar to how many people freak out every time Marvel releases a new trailer.
+Quite similar to how many people get excited every time Marvel releases a new trailer.
 And … More ARCs — What are they?
 And why do writers need them?

 Creating strong characters is hard but important for readers to stay immersed in the story.
 Here are three main tips to help write characters: SHOW THE ADJECTIVES Instead of saying “Jocelyn is caring,” show how she’s caring.
 Does she take care of a child?
 Is she always there for others?
 Does she risk herself to … More 3 tips on writing characters